-There's a simple trick to significantly reduce the length of your mortgage and save thousands over the course of your loan: Make additional payments which go to your loan principal.
-Borrowers pay extra in a few different ways.
-For many people,Perhaps the easiest way to keep track is by making one extra payment every year.
-If you can't pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
-Finally, you can pay a half payment every two weeks.
-These options differ a little in reducing the total interest paid and shortening payback length, but they will all significantly shorten the length of your mortgage and lower your total interest paid.
+Making regular extra payments on your principal balance will provide enormous returns.
+Borrowers pay extra in several different ways.
+For many people,Perhaps the easiest way to keep track is to make 1 extra payment a year.
+If you can't pay an extra whole payment all at once, you can divide that payment by 12 and write a check for that additional amount monthly.
+Another popular option is to pay a half payment every two weeks.
+The result is you will make one additional monthly payment in a year.
+Each option yields different results, but each will significantly reduce the length of your mortgage and lower your total interest paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.